ffluffyhedgehog/mlynar/README.md

 This thing is real early in development and shit might change, and you _really_ don't want it to change on you mid-flight.

-## Contribution and communication
+## Development, contribution and communication

+I developed it relying on a cloud cluster and an image repository, so I haven't figured out local development just yet.

 Contributions...
 You really want to?
-I'm stoked if you exist.
-Drop a pull request, make it sensible and i'll take a look!
+I'm stoked you exist.
+Ping me and I'll get around the local tooling faster so that it's easier for you to contribute!

 Any other matter about Mlynar -- feel free to open a [discussion](https://github.com/ffluffyhedgehog/mlynar/discussions), an [issue](https://github.com/ffluffyhedgehog/mlynar/issues/new), or just drop me an email